Nicklas-Beginner-programmer/Nicklas-Beginner-programmer/README.md

 - 👋 Hi, I’m @Nicklas (Beginner-programmer)
 - 👀 I’m interested in: every kind of programming but mostly game programming.
 - 🌱 I’m currently learning: 2D/inde game development.
-- 💞️ I’m looking to collaborate: on visual studio code. (with live share) or threw
+- 💞️ I’m looking to collaborate: on visual studio code. (with live share)
 - 📫 How to reach me: You can contact me here on github if you wanna get in touch with me.

 <!---